 Cellular Metamaterials that Localize Stress towards a Topological Protection against Fracture

-Principal Investigator(s):Stefano Gonella, Assistant Professor, Civil, Environmental and Geo-Engineering
+Principal Investigator(s):Stefano Gonella, Associate Professor, Civil, Environmental and Geo-Engineering

 - Joseph Labuz, Professor, Civil, Environmental and Geo-Engineering

 One of the main challenges in designing engineering structures that can withstand severe loading conditions is the development of materials that can intelligently manage stresses to avoid or retard the onset and propagation of fracture.
 Most traditional approaches toward this goal involve improvements in the microstructural composition of the material to increase toughness.
 This project revisits fracture in the context of lattice materials featuring a cellular architecture, where protection can be sought not only by adjusting the material composition but also through changes in the morphology of the cellular structure.
 The focus will be on a special class of lattice materials in which it may be possible to concentrate the stresses due to external loading at known, desirable locations, providing the ability to prevent or delay the onset of damage processes.
 The knowledge gained from this research will contribute to the longevity and reliability of structural systems across engineering applications, from infrastructural engineering to the aerospace industry.
 The project will also support design of innovative demonstration kits on stress analysis for undergraduate students and demonstrations of basic principles of structural analysis for high school students and the public.